Henry Hornbostel: About

 The son of Edward Hornbostel, a stockbroker, and Johanna Cassebeer, Hornbostel was born and raised in Brooklyn, New York.
 He trained in architecture at Columbia University (BA 1891) and the École des Beaux-Arts in Paris (1893–97).
 Hornbostel distinguished himself as a superb draftsman and renderer, earning in Paris the name, “l’homme perspectif.”
 He was a partner, over his career, in the New York firms of Howell, Stokes & Hornbostel; Wood, Palmer & Hornbostel; Palmer & Hornbostel; and Palmer, Hornbostel & Jones.
 He also practiced independently from a Pittsburgh, Pennsylvania office.

 Hornbostel first earned distinction for his work with the Board of Estimate and Apportionment in New York City, assisting engineers in the design of bridges.
 Between 1903 and 1917, he was responsible for the architecture of the Queensborough, Williamsburg, Manhattan, Pelham Park, and Hell Gate bridges—spans for both automobiles and trains.
-His masterpiece, the Penn Central Hell Gate viaduct (1917), is considered by many to be one of the most beautiful railway bridges in the world.
+His masterpiece, the Hell Gate Bridge (1917), is considered by many to be one of the most beautiful railway bridges in the world.

-In 1903, Palmer & Hornbostel won a competition for the design of a new campus for Pittsburgh's Carnegie Institute of Technology (later Carnegie Mellon University).
+In 1903, Palmer & Hornbostel won a competition for the design of a new campus for Pittsburgh's Carnegie Technical Schools (later Carnegie Mellon University).
 Their Beaux-Arts scheme created an ordered, axial sequence of buildings despite the hilly topography.
 Hornbostel convinced Andrew Carnegie, his patron, to hire him as a professor in a new school of design at the university, allowing him the time and latitude to perfect his design over decades.
 The result is one of America's most distinctive classical campuses, on a par with those of Columbia University and the University of Virginia.
 He was active in the Pittsburgh area, and influenced many buildings there in the early 20th century.